Guide

 # Example output:

-# https://app.com/auth/verify?token=abc123def456The extracted URL can then be passed to a headless browser or HTTP client to complete the authentication flow.
-This is especially useful for agents that need to access web-only services that do not offer API keys.
+# https://app.com/auth/verify?token=abc123def456The extracted URL can be passed to a headless browser or HTTP client to complete the authentication flow.
+This pattern is especially useful for agents that need to access web-only services that don't offer API keys.

 Automate account recovery flows